Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

    directory.
    - The script takes as the first argument the absolute path to a directory where an unmodified OpenSSL library is installed.
-     - We used the system provided library found in `/usr/bin/`
+     - Note that the `runtime_measurement.sh` script downloads and compiles an unmodified OpenSSL installation of the same version used for the Intel SGX SSL library to provide a more relevant comparison.
    - The output of the script is a single value.
 It is the total time taken for the OpenSSL client to run a single handshake with the server.